YourongYe/Programming-Basics/general_OO/oo_4_principals.md

 **Normal derived class polymorphism**
 1. Base class 有virtual func
 2. derived class 有同名func override base class的func

+**Early Binding**
+The compiler directly associate an address to the function call.
+The function call is fixed during compilation.

+**Later Binding**
+The compiler write code to identify the obejct and then match the function to call.
+Therefore, which function to call can only be decided at run time.

 # Abstraction
 1. Hides complexity, high level (more abstract) view